- Published on Wednesday, July 5, 2023, last updated

 On a GitHub pro plan, it is possible to set a branch protection rule

-Once the pull request is ready to be merged, you can click on the Merge pull request
+Once all requirements are satisfied, and the pull request is ready to be merged, you can click on the Merge pull request

 Enable your team to reviewmerge requests faster with Axolo